FrankDocu/Lichess-Development-Onboarding/Lilaisms.md

   - in performance sensitive functions.
 In this case, the mutability must be contained in the function scope.
 The function must expose an immutable signature.
+  - in atomic structures like java's `AtomicReference` or `ConcurrentHashMap`.
 - Strong typing is preferred.
 For instance, `FiniteDuration` is better than `Int`, and `case class Name(value: String)` is better than `String`.
   The more the value is used in the code, and the more useful it is to type it correctly.